Science Career Guide: Salary and Degree Info

 To study the various ways that matter and energy interact, physicists may need to go to different observatories, laboratories, or conferences.

-Salary: $128,330
+Salary: $127,930

 Frequently Asked Questions

-Why should I earn a science degree?
+Why should I earn a Science degree?

 The field of Science is one of the most exciting and multifaceted career paths.
-This is because the sciences give one a myriad of great opportunities ranging from discovering new scientific concepts to shaping the minds of the next generation.
+This is because the sciences give one a myriad of great opportunities, ranging from discovering new scientific concepts to shaping the minds of the next generation.

 But as exciting and fulfilling as having a career in science can be, it is still quite an undertaking.
 Not only that, it also takes years of study to fully gain any form of competency in the sciences.
-So before one even thinks of starting a career in the sciences, it is important to prepare for the arduous years ahead.
+So, before one even thinks of starting a career in the sciences, it is important to prepare for the arduous years ahead.

-Now the main question arises: should you try to earn a science degree?
+Now, the main question arises: should you try to earn a science degree?
 The answer is yes.
 This is because a career in the sciences cannot be built by a simple high school diploma.
 It is a field with vast disciplines that require superior knowledge and training.

 A degree in science will not only allow science graduates to help people with their research.
 It will also give them the chance to change the entire landscape of the sciences with breakthrough discoveries and findings.

-In fact, scientists’ contributions extend beyond research and development to the world of business, industry, teaching, and even in government.
+In fact, scientists’ contributions extend beyond research and development to the world of business, industry, teaching, and even government.
 Some of them are forming their own companies and managing businesses.
 Others are venturing into law practice.

 Most people who join the government are instrumental in formulating policies that are rooted in science.
 All of these sectors require their employees to have a bachelor’s degree at the very least and can sometimes demand more expertise by choosing those with master’s or doctorate degrees.